-Hair growth is one of the few perks people recall when looking back at their first pregnancies, and typically estrogen is the culprit.
+Hair growth is one of the few perks people recall when looking back at their first pregnancies, and typically estrogen is claimed to be the culprit.
 Though recently, experts have been speculating if folic acid, or folate, plays a part in the equation.
 Folate levels are typically increased during pregnancy to enhance their baby's neural tube development.
 But it turns out, folic acid (the synthetic form of vitamin B9) has a ton of perks for our hair, too.
-Recent findings are now directly linking folic acid to hair perks like volume, growth, shine, and the prevention of graying and thinning.
+Recently, claims have been made linking folic acid to hair perks like volume, growth, shine, and the prevention of graying and thinning.
 But do you have to be pregnant to reap the benefits?
 Signs indicate no. As of late, a number of vitamins and supplements have hit the market promising to increase your folic acid intake.
 But there's some disagreement within the dermatological community surrounding their legitimacy.
 So to get to the bottom of taking folic acid-based supplements for hair growth, we turned to certified trichologist (and Founder of Advanced Trichology) William Gaunitz and board-certified dermatologist Dr. Joshua Zeichner for more information on folic acid and its benefits for hair growth.

 Folic Acid For Hair

 TYPE OF INGREDIENT: A water-soluble Vitamin B Supplement